Compare the Best Buy-to-Let Mortgage Rates

 - Standard variable rate (SVR) - each lender has its own standard variable interest rate.
 This rate often moves in line with the Bank of England’s Base Rate, but it doesn’t have to.
 The lender can decide when it goes up or down.
 The SVR is usually the highest interest rate and it can change without warning.
 You wouldn’t take out an SVR mortgage deal, but would be transferred onto your lender’s SVR when your introductory (fixed, discount or tracker) rate period ends.
 You would typically avoid going onto your lender’s more expensive SVR by remortgaging when your introductory rate is due to end

 - Fixed rate - this is usually an introductory deal in place for a set number of years at the start of your mortgage.
 The fixed interest rate will stay the same for that period, usually 2, 3 or 5 years.
-After this, you’ll be moved onto your lender’s SVR, which will usually be higher, unless you remortgage onto a new BTL deal
+After this, you’ll be moved onto your lender’s SVR, which will usually be higher, unless you get a BTL remortgage

 - Discount rates - this is another introductory offer, where you will pay a set percentage less than your lender’s SVR.
 For example a 2% discount rate on a 5% SVR would mean that you pay 3% interest.
 This can go up and down in line with the SVR